korginc/logue-sdk/README.md

 To download ready to use oscillators and effects, refer to the [Unit Index](https://korginc.github.io/logue-sdk/unit-index/) and follow instructions on the developer's website.

+There is an easier to navigate unit index page called [logue-SDK-filter](https://logue-sdk.vercel.app/).

 ## Platforms and Compatibility

 | Product                        | Latest SDK Version | Minimum Firmware Version | CPU Arch.     | Unit Format                                                 |